benxgh1996/Goofy-Grandad/README.md

 - An up-to-date web browser:  Google Chrome, Firefox, Microsoft Edge, Internet Explorer, Safari, etc

-#### For testing the website on a local server
+#### For running the website on a local server
 - You must have PHP (with at least version 5) installed on your computer.
-You can view an installation guide from http://php.net/manual/en/install.php.
+You can follow applicable installation guides from http://php.net/manual/en/install.php.
 However, you might not need to install PHP separately, since many local web server distributions can be installed bundled with PHP.
 See INSTALL for more details.
 - You must have a web server installed on your computer and enable the web server to run PHP.
 See INSTALL for more details.

-#### For testing the website on a remote server
+#### For running the website on a remote server
-- You must have access to a remote server.
+- You must have access to a remote server that has PHP installed.

 ### DEPENDENCIES
-No dependent libraries required for running or testing this website.
+No dependent libraries required for running this website.

 ### DOWNLOAD